 Those of European and Asian descent share in DNA with Neanderthals, hence what is appropriate for these populations may differ than those of African descent, who do not share ancestry with Neanderthals.
 Eating animal foods meant survival during cold winters.

-In summary, a healthy low-carb diet will vary from person to person, contingent upon one's condition, the season, and geographic location.
+In summary, a healthy low-carb diet will vary from person to person, contingent upon one's condition, the season, geographic location, and ancestry.

 For any healthy diet, the choices should focus on the best quality available, that you can comfortably afford.

 Always do your best, without guilt.
-It's a process, whereby the first step is to improve your health ~ eating what you can afford.
+It's a process; the first step is to improve your health ~ eating what you can afford.

 Eat 'appropriate amounts' of fresh vegetables, greens, and fruits as per your condition and tolerance.
 Favor foods from your local or similar bioregion.